 31. When they’re tall enough, climb the Statue of Liberty to peek out the crown at the NY Harbor.

-32. Camp, hike, cross-country ski, or swim at Fahnestock State Park.
+32. Camp, hike, cross-country ski, or swim at Fahnestock State Park in Putnam Valley.
 This one has it all.

 33. Explore Rockefeller State Park Preserve's many easy wooded hiking paths, including the loop around Swan Lake.

 34. Go retro with a family movie night at the drive-in.
 There are several around New York, including the Warwick Drive-In Theater, the Glen Falls Drive-In, and Mountain Mist Custard in Saranac Lake.